thicknavyrain/beautiful-jekyll/aboutme.md

 ### About me

-My day job is working as a post-doctoral researcher at a London university, using machine-learning (mostly computer vision techniques) in environmental health research.
+I'm Ricky, a post-doctoral researcher at a London university, using machine-learning (mostly computer vision techniques) in environmental health research.
 If reading "using machine learning to..." makes you roll your eyes, you can give my [research]({% link research.md %}) page a little look to confirm (or not) your suspicions about me being another deep-learning, bandwagon-jumping hack.
 My PhD was in theoretical particle physics, during which time I also started [writing popular science]({% link writing.md %}).
+Most notably, I've written for the popular YouTube channels SciShow and Crash Course.
+A short story I wrote (Beam Therapy) was published in a collection, which you can read [for free](https://shorts.quantumlah.org/the-book).

 As well as being as a scientist/ex-physicist, I’m an attempted writer, bibliophile, lifter of heavy objects, and board gamer.
+I tweet infrequently from @ThickNavyRain